Erik-Lamers1/OS3-RLL-Python/README.md

 Type $help command for more info on a command.
 You can also type $help category for more info on a category.
 ```
+The bot will listen to commands in the Discord channel specified in the settings.
 For the most recent version type `$help` in the Discord channel the bot is connected to.

 ## Running the bot